JeremyHub/not-enough-space/README.md

 ## Key features

+Grow in size by picking up bits!

+Gain moons as you grow larger!

+Attack other players and steal their health by hitting them with moons!

+You choose the look of your player!

 The world wraps around and the borders are invisible to the player (yes, you can pickup bits and attack other players around the "edges" of the world.)

-You choose the look of your player!

 There is a live updating leaderboard with trackers for damage, kills, and size.